robotikklinja/KUKA-KR6-R700-sixx/crash_sensor_bypass.md

 It is a 24V NC PNP signal, max 100mA.
 The sensor is expensive so we include a diode to protect it from being effected by reverse current.

+EDIT: Replacing the diode with 1k resistor makes it safer, if somebody wires it wrong.

 We have made a box for the connections, it has a momentary switch.

 ![Crash_Sensor_NC.jpg](Crash_Sensor_NC.jpg)